When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Landfill waste from disposable diapers

-While a parent will spend thousands to diaper one baby until they are potty trained if they use disposable diapers, they only would spend a fraction of that on cloth diapers and laundering them during that time.
-The savings are even greater if that parent has more than one child because cloth diapers can be reused for the new baby (2).
+While a parent will spend thousands to diaper one baby until they are potty trained using disposables, they would only spend a fraction of that on cloth diapers.
+The savings skyrocket if you have more than one child since you can reuse the stash (2).

-• In one year, 3.4 billion gallons of fuel oil will be used to manufacture disposable diapers.
+• Manufacturing uses 3.4 billion gallons of fuel oil annually.

 • Disposables generate over 3.5 million tons of waste each year.